flexibeast/guides/mdoc-quickstart.md

 The `Bl` macro Begins a List; the `El` macro Ends the List.
 The `-tag` argument specifies that item bodies should be indented by the value of the `-width` argument.

-The `It` macro is a list ITem.
-It is parsed, so we use the `Fl` macro as its argument, with a literal as the argument to the `Fl` macro.
+The `It` macro is a list Item.
+It's parsed, so we use the `Fl` macro as its argument, with a literal as the argument to the `Fl` macro.

 The preceding will produce something like: